zkemail/relayer/README.md

 ## Update the docker file

-If you ever want to edit the Dockerfile, do:
+If you ever want to edit the Dockerfile, move it one folder up and do:

 Setup:
 ```sh
 cp Dockerfile ..
 cd ..
 sudo docker login
 ```

+You have to compile the zk-email-verify, relayer, and rapidsnark directories.

 Recompile:
 ```sh